 While hard skills hog most of the spotlight in job interviews and in work evaluations, soft skills are what help you land a job and get promoted.

 Strong Communication Skills Lead to Better Job Performance

 Talented engineers get overlooked all the time because they can’t communicate their vision or ideas for a project.
 Charismatic sales representatives lose out on deals because they aren’t effective listeners.
 Data scientists miss critical information because they took too rigid an approach analyzing data.

-“You could be the smartest person in the room, but you don’t get prioritized if you’re not able to communicate,” said Vivian Shen, who’s the founder of educational platform Juni Learning, which focuses on developing both technical and soft skills for children.
+“You could be the smartest person in the room, but you don’t get prioritized if you’re not able to communicate,” said Vivian Shen, founder of educational platform Juni Learning.

-Thanks to the rise in automation software, which have taken over more technical tasks, companies are increasingly valuing soft skills over hard, according to a National Bureau of Economic Research report on the value of soft skills.
+Thanks to the rise in automation software, which has taken over more technical tasks, companies increasingly value soft skills over hard skills, according to a National Bureau of Economic Research report.
 Job descriptions have moved away from rigid categorization and require more cross-collaboration.
 As a result, workers today need to be able to solve complex problems in team-based settings.

 “Social interaction is perhaps the most necessary workplace task for which there is currently no good machine substitute,” wrote the report’s author, David Deming, a Harvard University research associate.